 Eco-Friendly Wood Flooring: The 6 Most Sustainable Choices

-Many homeowners today seek sustainable, environmentally-friendly hardwood flooring for their home.
+Many homeowners today seek sustainable, eco-friendly hardwood flooring for their home.
 What is it that makes some wood flooring sustainable, and puts others on the “do not buy” list?

 For starters, sustainable wood is legally sourced.
 In 2008, the U.S. banned the import of timber from illegal sources—but of course, it still happens.
 If the supplier you’re buying your wood from can’t tell you where it originated, chances are it did not come from a source that manages forests responsibly.